Chardonnay for mofos

 The jewel in Australia’s cool climate wine scene, expect excellent quality chardy with characteristic acidity, ripe citrus and mineral, silky textures.
 Tassie makes light to medium bodied chardonnay with hints of flinty, struck match character.
 Tassie produces some excellent sparkling blanc de blanc, or champagne method sparkling from chardy - it’s premium, and you’ll pay a bit more compared to other regions.

 Check out: Chardonnay 2021 – Black Market Deal #40428

 Other regions worth a look

 Chardonnay is the most planted white grape in Australia, by quite a significant amount.
 You’ll find it in every region, and it’ll taste different in each one of them.
 Other South Australian wine regions are warm and chardonnay from these regions will be a bit bolder in flavour, with more tropical fruit and a creamier texture.
 Victorian wine regions produce so many different styles, with richer examples like those from Beechworth.
 If you’re feeling really adventurous, try some chardy from all over the world.
-No matter how you go about it, I guarantee you, there's a style and region that’ll suit your palate, even if you (think you) hate chardonnay.
+No matter how you go about it, we guarantee you there's a style and region that’ll suit your palate, even if you (think you) hate chardonnay.